ncatlab/nlab-content/pages/10379.md

 ## Idea

 The simplest cases of [[Chu spaces]] can be thought of simply  as matrices over a set $\Sigma$, that is, a rectangular array whose entries are drawn from $\Sigma$.
-The case most usually considered is $\Sigma = \mathbf{2}:=\{0,1\}$, and special cases of this then correspond to many relational structures.
+The case most usually considered is $\Sigma = \mathbf{2} \coloneqq \{0,1\}$, and special cases of this then correspond to many relational structures.
 In fact, such a 'dyadic' Chu space is just another way of representing a relation from the set of labels for the rows, to that of the labels of columns of the matrix.
 The role of $\mathbf{2}$ can be replaced by an arbitrary set with suitable modifications of the resulting theory.

 ## Definitions